ETS-Android2/Research-projects-2020/README.md

 To have more variety on the topics covered, *please contact your teacher before beginning preparing the tutorial*.

-Groups of two people need to create a folder in their project repo named "research" and then a  `"/research/TUTORIAL.md"` file with the explanations, images, pieces of code, etc. similar to the ones used for your laboratory sessions.
+Groups of two people need to create a folder in their project repo named "research" and then a  `"/research/tutorial/README.md"` file with the explanations, images, pieces of code, etc. similar to the ones used for your laboratory sessions.

 The **three remaining** team members will be randomly assigned two tutorials elaborated by some other teams.
-They will need to follow the tutorial and submit evidence of their job in `"/research/RESPONSE_1.md"` and `"/research/RESPONSE_2.md"` including feedback for the authors and their grade on how well elaborated and interesting they find it.
+They will need to follow the tutorial and submit evidence of their job in `"/research/response1/README.md"` and `"/research/response2/README.md"` including feedback for the authors and their grade on how well elaborated and interesting they find it.

+Add a file `"/research/authors.json"`

+``json
+{
+"creators" : ["NAME1@est.fib.upc.edu","NAME2@est.fib.upc.edu"],
+"validators": ["NAME3@est.fib.upc.edu","NAME4@est.fib.upc.edu","NAME5@est.fib.upc.edu" ]
+}
+``

 The teacher will evaluate the tutorials based on his criteria and the feedback offered by the groups of 3 students.
 Once all tutorials evaluated, they will be included in this repository to make them available for everyone.

-## Deadlines

-- For the tutorial creation May 11th 2020
-- For the tutorial responses June 1st 2020

 ## Tutorials